blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 		- The Zionists did so using guns from London
 		- Overnight, many Palestinians became stateless as US and Russia recognized Israel
 		- By 1949, more than 750,000 Palestinians were expelled, and more than 13000 Arabs were killed during the ethnic cleansing.
 It was either to leave or be killed.
-		- Folke Bernadotte, a Swedish diplomat was assigned
+		- Folke Bernadotte, a Swedish diplomat was assigned as the mediator of the situation by the UN.
+He was assassinated by the Zionist group Lehi in 1948 while at Jerusalem.
+		- Lehi's main aim was to remove British Authorities from
 	- 1948 War
 		- HK of Transjordan annexed West Bank and was renamed to HK of Jordan
 	- 1967 War (Six Day War)